felixzwettler/simpletwothirds/README.md

 a simple Pico CMS theme with responsive web design.
 Used by me as a wiki and blog.

 ## Disclaimer:
 I am not a web developer.
-At best this is ugly code, at worst it might be unsafe.
-Use at your own risk.
+At best this is ugly code, at worst it might be unsafe so please use at your own risk
 ## Preview

 ### Preview Desktop: